You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 1. Cut two matching jaw plates and weld them to a short flat bar so they close around the tubing.

-2. Drill holes and thread a rod through so the jaws can be tightened with a wing nut.
+2. Drill holes and thread a rod through the plates so the jaws tighten with a wing nut.

-3. Adjust the jaw faces for square or round stock and clamp the workpiece before tacking.
+3. Adjust the jaw faces for square or round stock, then clamp the workpiece before tacking.

 Tips

-• Line the jaws with copper, aluminum, or leather to protect finished surfaces (avoid rubber near the weld zone).
+• Line the jaws with copper, aluminum, or leather to protect finished surfaces.

-• Make two identical jigs for quick fixturing of mirrored parts.
+• Make two matching jigs when you need mirrored parts.

 Adjustable clamp jig holding square tubing for tacking